-For students arriving for Spring Semester 2018, you may begin the arrival reservation process once you have received your acceptance materials.
+For students arriving for Fall Semester 2018, you may begin the arrival reservation process once you have received your acceptance materials.

 Housing in Paris on Arrival